 - Smart Buildings: The city-wide possibilities narrow down to a smaller, building scale, which supports better security options and automated utility coverage, with real-time monitoring and alerts for facilities management.
 That includes environmental control features, but the sensor technology also supports safety (fire and other hazards) considerations, as well as immersive space solutions.

 - Individuals: Wearable devices are already commonplace; so, we already measure health and wellness.
 Now, the goal of NB-IoT application and service providers is to make the devices more cost-effective and sustainable for consumers and businesses alike.
 The widespread proliferation of these devices is part of why IoT devices outnumber the world’s population.
-Further inroads need to be made into making sure all IoT devices are cost-effective and available (economics of scale).
+Further inroads need to be made into making sure all IoT devices are cost-effective and available (economies of scale).

 Beyond our homes and cities, NB-IoT improved tracking, safety, and efficiency across every IoT-integrated industry including healthcare, manufacturing, supply chain logistics, automotive, agriculture, IT and other innovations.
 The better connectivity and wide-spread sensor deployment also support ease in the remote management of devices.